uAtomicBoolean/slint-template/README.md

 - `app-window.slint` : the main UI file loaded by Rust.

 ## Github action
-- The github action will run when a new tag is pushed to github.
+All 3 github actions will run when a new tag (ex: 1.0.0) is pushed.
-- This will build the project and bundle it into installers for linux, macos arm and windows using `cargo-packager`.
+They will then create a release with standalone executables and installers for linux, windows and macos arm.
-- A release will be created with the installers, the standalone executable resulting from the build.
-- The release will have the project's name and the tag as a name.